 Video about the making of Kaballah Jewelry:

-asleep or awakening, temporarily experiences an inability to move, speak or
+temporarily experiences an inability to move, speak or react.

-move, or to speak.
+speak.
 I was horrified by this experience.
-Then out of the blue
+Then out of the blue,

 The Ana Bekoach Explained (Click to Enlarge):

 It actually surprised me, but the use of this prayer in a form of